Children of God (novel): Plot summary

+When Emilio Sandoz and the Jesuit mission finally arrive on Rakhat, they find that the Runa revolution has succeeded and most of the Jana'ata have been wiped out.
+Sofia is still searching for her son Isaac, who is now 40.
+She learns that he is in the N'Jarr Valley and sends Runa troops there, believing that he is a captive.
+Isaac has actually remained with Ha'anala in the valley by choice, working on a long-term project using his mother's old computer tablet.
+The Jana'ata and Runa in the valley are trying to build a new culture that will allow both species to live in peace.
+Yet the Jana'ata of the valley face starvation, as they will not eat their Runa neighbors but face capture by outside Runa troops if they leave the valley to hunt game animals.

+The Jesuit Danny Iron Horse, a Lakota, suggests arranging an Indian reservation-like setup for the remaining Jana'ata on Rakhat.
+Emilio returns to earth accompanied by a Jana'ata poet.
+Isaac stays in the valley with Ha'anala's children and continues his mysterious project, creating music by overlapping the genomes of all three sentient species, and finds patterns that he believes are evidence of the existence of God.

 Literary significance and reception

 A reviewer from the Library Journal said that Children of God "examines the problem of faith under fire with insight and clarity".
 A Publishers Weekly review determined Russell "uses the entertaining plot to explore sociological, spiritual, and scientific questions.
 Misunderstandings between cultures and peoples are at the heart of her story".

 Reviewing the novel in National Catholic Reporter, novelist Valerie Sayers felt that Children of God focuses on the problem of evil.
 She was critical of the author's tone but praised her prose style.
 "The steady rate of shouting and imploring is rough indicator of the melodrama level.
 The minor characters tend to the stereotype."
 Finally, she said, "Russell's keen intelligence and scientific knowledge shine through often enough to make Children of God appealing often enough to make me wish she had dispensed with the least satisfying conventions of the genre".